The spouse visa UK fee (cost) in 2023 is £1,846 if you are applying outside the UK and £1,048 if you are applying inside the UK.

 Contrary to what most immigration lawyers will tell you, you do not need to pay a lawyer to process and submit your application.

-We charge a fixed fee of £1,850 for full legal representation, which is on the mid-higher end of what is generally charged by immigration lawyers.
+We charge a fixed fee of £2,250 for full legal representation, which is on the mid-higher end of what is generally charged by immigration lawyers.

-Our full legal representation service is offered by Ed Lowe, who worked in the Home Office as a senior Home Office executive for 20+ years.
+Our full legal representation service, however, is primarily offered by Ed Lowe, who has worked in the Home Office as a senior Home Office manager for 20+ years.

 With this service, we tailor document checklists and letter templates according to the information you provide us.

-Whether you give us money or not, we are always happy to help.
+Whether you pay us money or not, we are always happy to help.
 This is why we have spent many hours on our free guides, which can be found here: